-Last month Archimede’s sporty Outdoor model was updated with a splendid full-lume white dial.
-Recently, the German brand has introduced an absolutely outstanding Archimede Outdoor Black: a version of the same watch presented in the same stainless steel body, which is now treated with black PVD coating.
+Last month, Archimede’s sporty Outdoor collection was updated with a splendid full-lume white dial.
+Recently, the German brand has introduced an absolutely outstanding Archimede Outdoor Black Automatic (refs.
+UA8237B-A2.1-SW & UA8237-A2.1-SW) that is presented in the same stainless steel body, which is now treated with black PVD coating.

 Although not as scratch-resistant as (much more expensive) DLC watches, the black coating still makes a nice-looking watch look almost gorgeous and also gives a plain “sporty” timekeeper an almost intimidating “tactical” feel.

 Unlike many “sporty” timepieces issued during the last decade, the Outdoor collection has always been known for its compact, unassuming design.

 With its case measuring just 39 millimeters in diameter and just around 45 millimeters lug to lug, the watch looks great on a thin wrist, even if worn on a relatively massive blacked-out bracelet.

 At 11.20 millimeters high, it is also quite thin, also I have seen thinner timepieces powered by the same self-winding movement (see below).

 While there is a great number of watch connoisseurs that like that reassuring massiveness of a 15 millimeter-thick watch, your shirt’s cuffs will probably like this slim one more, although it will definitely look great with a Flecktarn field jacket, too.

 As you have probably already guessed, mechanically this new version is identical to the one that was issued back in October.
 It is still offered both on a bracelet or a black leather strap with white contrasting stitching that nicely corresponds to the white background of the model with fully luminous dial, as well as white numerals, hands and hour markers of the version with black face.